hmcts/opal-frontend/src/app/components/govuk/govuk-panel/readme.md

 ---

-This `README.md` provides an overview of how to use the `govuk-panel` component, including configuring its title and displaying content inside a GOV.UK-styled panel【194†source】.
+This `README.md` provides an overview of how to use the `govuk-panel` component, including configuring its title and displaying content inside a GOV.UK-styled panel.